Awedtan/TTSbot/README.md

 # TTSbot

-A 200% original discord.js bot
+A 200% original discord.js bot rewritten in discord.js-commando

 Has text-to-speech commands